Flagship Titles

 Wing Commander III: Heart of the Tiger was released in December 1994 for DOS, later ported to the 3DO, PlayStation, and Sega Saturn.
 It shipped on four CD-ROM discs and carried a production budget of approximately $4 million - making it one of the most expensive PC games ever made at the time of release.
 The budget went into something Origin Systems had never attempted before: feature-film-quality live-action FMV sequences filmed on professional studio sets in Austin, Texas, with a Hollywood cast assembled by Chris Roberts.

 Mark Hamill was cast as Colonel Christopher Blair, the player's in-game avatar.
 Malcolm McDowell played Admiral Geoffrey Tolwyn, the series' increasingly ambiguous authority figure.
-John Rhys-Davies appeared as James "Paladin" Taggart, reprising the role that had been established in animated form in the earlier games.
-Tom Wilson played Major "Maniac" Marshall, the series' comic relief and Blair's most consistently unreliable wingman.
-The casting of recognisable Hollywood actors gave Wing Commander III a media profile no previous PC game had achieved: entertainment journalists who did not ordinarily cover games took notice.
+John Rhys-Davies appeared as James "Paladin" Taggart, reprising a role established in animated form in the earlier games.
+Tom Wilson played Major "Maniac" Marshall, Blair's most consistently unreliable wingman.
+The casting of recognisable Hollywood actors gave Wing Commander III a media profile no previous PC game had achieved.

-The FMV sequences were filmed using techniques directly borrowed from Hollywood film production - director's slates, multiple camera angles, professional lighting rigs, and dedicated costume and makeup departments.
-The sets built for Wing Commander III, including the bridge and crew quarters of the carrier TCS Victory, were physical constructions designed with enough detail to hold up to close-up camera work.
-This was not the blue-screen-and-compression-artefact FMV of most contemporaries - Origin spent money to do it properly.
+The FMV sequences for Wing Commander III were filmed using techniques borrowed directly from Hollywood production - director's slates, multiple camera angles, professional lighting rigs, and dedicated costume and makeup departments.
+The sets built for Wing Commander III, including the bridge and crew quarters of the carrier TCS Victory, were physical constructions designed to hold up to close-up camera work.
+This was not the blue-screen-and-compression-artefact FMV of most contemporaries - Origin spent the budget to build something that would read as professional filmed entertainment.

 "We spent more money making Wing Commander III than the average Hollywood B-movie.
 And the game was better."